-Work to upgrade Beckton, Crossness and Mogden, London's three principal sewage treatment works, has been funded for the AMP4 Period, with completion of these large schemes planned in the AMP Period relating to AMP5.
+Work to upgrade Beckton, Crossness and Mogden, London's three principal sewage treatment works, has been funded for the AMP4 Period, with completion of these large schemes planned in the AMP5 Period.
 The costs of these upgrades (approximately £600 million) will be borne in aggregate across the AMP Periods for AMP4 and AMP5.
 It is expected that these upgrades will serve to reduce the potential for storm discharges of partially treated or untreated sewage into the River Thames from the sewage treatment works.